openresty/lua-nginx-module/README.markdown

 `<lua-script-str>` code the input arguments can be retrieved from `ngx.arg` table (index starts from `1` and increased sequentially).

-[set_by_lua](http://wiki.nginx.org/HttpLuaModule#set_by_lua) directives are designed to execute small and quick codes.
-Nginx event loop is blocked during the code execution, so you'd better **not** call anything that may be blocked or time-consuming.
+[set_by_lua](http://wiki.nginx.org/HttpLuaModule#set_by_lua) directive is designed to execute short, fast running code blocks.
+The Nginx event loop is blocked during code execution and time consuming code sequences should be avoided.

-Note that [set_by_lua](http://wiki.nginx.org/HttpLuaModule#set_by_lua) can only output a value to a single Nginx variable at a time.
-But a work-around is also available by means of the [ngx.var.VARIABLE](http://wiki.nginx.org/HttpLuaModule#ngx.var.VARIABLE) interface, for example,
+Note that [set_by_lua](http://wiki.nginx.org/HttpLuaModule#set_by_lua) can only output a value to a single Nginx variable at a time but a workaround is possible by using the [ngx.var.VARIABLE](http://wiki.nginx.org/HttpLuaModule#ngx.var.VARIABLE) interface.
+For example,

     location /foo {